Crack initiation and propagation is a highly complex and interesting

 Narrow cracks with hardly visible gap had formed most

 probably in hard and brittle material.
-Very wide shrinkage cracks as
+Very wide shrinkage

 they are occasionally seen in petrified peat